VamKon/AzureNotes/AzureDev.md

   }), messageHandlerOptions);
   await queueClient.CloseAsync();
   ```
+* Support a max of `64 KB`
+* Retreiving message from queue, takes it offline for 30 seconds.
+So, you need to delete after retreiving message if you don't want that message to be picked up by another client.
 ### Topics
 * Filter conditions for subscriptions:
   * `Boolean filters` - `TrueFilter` and `FalseFilter` either cause all arriving messages (true) or none of the arriving messages (false) to be selected for the subscription